SimCab-CHU/ifCNV/README.md

 In the third case (**C**), there is only one target per region, meaning that the localisation score will be either 0 or 6.91.

-ifCNV will never consider the regions as altered if the user doesn't change the score threshold.
+ifCNV will never consider the regions as altered if the user doesn't change the score threshold (-sT flag).

 The command in this case will be: